bazmonk/digigurdy-baz/README.md

 # digigurdy-baz

 **NEW!
-Check out version 1.0!** (first "stable" release... check out the "testing" branch for the latest development from now on!)
+Check out version 1.1.0!** (first "test" release... check out the "testing" branch for the latest development from now on!)
+* More responsive continuous analog reading
+  * crank responsiveness improved
+  * crank detection much faster
+  * Need for artifical delays in code eliminated
+  * Stability improved (no phantom cranking, no "stuck" cranking).

+## About

 This is a rewrite of the digigurdy code (https://hackaday.io/project/165251-the-digi-gurdy-and-diginerdygurdy).